Last Updated: December 15, 2024

 Review Microsoft Project Features Covered on Define Constraints (15 minutes)

-A cornerstone in effective project management, the Baseline Functionality offers a snapshot of the project's original plan.
-This feature facilitates accurate tracking and enables proactive decision-making, ensuring projects stay on course.
+The baseline functionality is a cornerstone of effective project management.
+It offers a snapshot of the project's original plan, facilitating accurate tracking and enabling proactive decision-making, ensuring projects stay on course.
 In summary, these technical features underscore Microsoft Project's commitment to precision, collaboration, and adaptability in project management.

 OLE